 #3.)
 It’s all in the eyes!

-As human’s we are programmed to look into the eyes of whatever we are looking at, and that includes pictures.
-Take your photos to the next level with eye contact with the animal.
-Be sure to have your focus set on the eyes as well.
-Naturally our eyes are drawn to whatever is most in focus in a picture and that should always be the eyes.
-Be patient and wait for the animal to be looking directly into your camera, and the take as many shots as you can while they’re looking at you.
+Naturally, our eyes are drawn to whatever is most in focus in a picture, and that should always be the eyes.
+Be patient and wait for the animal to be looking directly into your camera, and then take as many shots as you can while they’re looking at you.
 These should be some of your best shots.

 #4.)
 Always arrive on to a new animal with fast shutter speeds

 I find it best to have your camera set to a very fast shutter speed between animal spottings because you never know when or where your next sighting will come from.
 It may mean adding some ISO to your shot, but it’s better than missing it.

 Sometimes, you only get a brief moment, and you don’t want to end up with a handful of unusable, blurry photos.
 When arriving at a new animal, try starting with a fast shutter speed, and once the animal is comfortable with you being there, then take the time to optimize your shot.

 The perfect photo doesn’t just happen; it usually involves and a bunch of waiting followed by a flurry of camera shutters.
 Be sure your camera and your memory card are ready.

 To ensure your memory card doesn’t hold your camera back, be sure to have a 600x memory card (90mb/s) or faster.
 Your camera only has a small portion of space in its memory to hold photos while transferring them to the SD Card.

 If the transfer rate of your card is too slow, your camera will not be able to shoot another photo until the room has cleared.
 Your camera will also have a limitation, but don’t let your SD card be the bottleneck.